mincheolseong-lang/ECEN_732/README.md

-# ECEN_732 — Delayed Mobile Offloading Simulation
+# ECEN_732 — Mideterm presentation

 Implementation of the paper: